01344 77 3111 (main reception)

 Patients at Broadmoor Hospital require a highly structured and well staffed therapeutic living environment.
 Reducing risk is a high priority and we aim to provide a safe background to their treatment by making sure our staff build effective relationships and have a good understanding of each patient and the environment.

 Social interaction is very important to make sure patients remain engaged in their treatment and to prevent them from becoming withdrawn.
 Our services include many activities that are designed to support each patient’s recovery path – these may be educational, vocational, arts, sports or social activities.
+We have a Recovery College and Service Users by Experience often return to the hospital to run groups and take part in the trust’s induction.

 A hospital, not a prison